Exoplanets as Sub-GeV Dark Matter Detectors: Additional Cross Section Sensitivity Results

 More broadly, note that in order to contribute significantly to the heat flow, the DM population should have a dominant symmetric component (and not dominantly annihilate into invisible final states), which is a natural outcome in scenarios with thermally produced DM.
 Thermally produced DM candidates as discussed above, with sub-GeV masses are known to exist in models with light mediators~\cite{Knapen:2017xzo} and production mechanisms with number changing interactions~\cite{Hochberg:2014dra, Smirnov:2020zwf}.

 Note that while we have cast our sensitivity in terms of one DM particle with one interaction type, in principle several particle processes may be present in the dark sector, which can alter the expected phenomenology (see e.g. Refs.~\cite{Kahlhoefer:2015bea,Bell:2016fqf,Bell:2016uhg,Duerr:2016tmh,Bell:2017irk,Cui:2017juz}).
 Detailed model-dependent studies would need to be performed to determine the full range of particle physics possibilities.
 Importantly, note that direct detection or other competing bounds may be weakened or removed in some DM models, while the exoplanet sensitivities would remain present.
 This can be true, for example, in inelastic DM models, which can evade direct detection limits, but could be probed with our search.
+Furthermore, since the exoplanet search features a probe of non-local DM densities, and direct detection assumes some local DM density, these are independent probes of the DM parameter space.